TritonDataCenter/smfgen/README.md

 ```

 For compatibility with earlier versions of smfgen, the program will accept
-a string in place of an object for the `start` and `stop` methods.
-This
+a string in place of an object for the `start`, `stop`, and `refresh` methods.
-string will be assumed to be the `exec` property of that method.
+This string will be assumed to be the `exec` property of that method.

 # Example